 - President's Club or top-performer incentive trip: $3,000 to $8,000+ per guest

-Multiply that range by your headcount and you'll have a defensible budget request to bring to your CFO or leadership team.
+Multiply that range by your headcount and you'll have a defensible budget request to bring to leadership.

 The line items most companies forget